craftercms/docs/source/reference/modules/engine/configuration.rst

 |hr|

-.. _script-sandbox-configuration:
+.. _groovy-sandbox-configuration:

 ----------------------------
-Script Sandbox Configuration
+Groovy Sandbox Configuration
 ----------------------------
-When a script is executed all code is validated against a blacklist of insecure expressions to prevent code that could compromise the system.
+When a Groovy script is executed all code is validated against a blacklist of insecure expressions to prevent code that could compromise the system.
 When you try to execute a script that contains insecure expressions you will see an error similar to this: